As usual, click any photo to bring up a larger version.

 (A CNC machine would be another option, and I do own one.
 Unfortunately, the spindle head on mine is fairly underpowered and not really suitable to this amount of carving, in my view.
 As in many aspects of woodworking, there are many ways to accomplish the same goal!)

 I filed a small notch in one of the corners.
 This is an experiment for me -- the idea is that here is a place where we can drain the meat juices, if needed.
-I don't have one on my own platter and it could be useful.
+I later added this to my own BBQ platter and found that it works fairly well.

 And here are some final "glamour shots" of my finished platters.
 I ended up making three of them.